Social support: Gender differences

 Gender differences have been found in social support research.
 Women provide more social support to others and are more engaged in their social networks.
 Evidence has also supported the notion that women may be better providers of social support.
 In addition to being more involved in the giving of support, women are also more likely to seek out social support to deal with stress, especially from their spouses.
 However, one study indicates that there are no differences in the extent to which men and women seek appraisal, informational, and instrumental types of support.
 Rather, the big difference lies in seeking emotional support.
 Additionally, social support may be more beneficial to women.
 Shelley Taylor and her colleagues have suggested that these gender differences in social support may stem from the biological difference between men and women in how they respond to stress (i.e., flight or fight versus tend and befriend).
 Married men are less likely to be depressed compared to non-married men after the presence of a particular stressor because men are able to delegate their emotional burdens to their partner, and women have been shown to be influenced and act more in reaction to social context compared to men.
 It has been found that men's behaviors are overall more asocial, with less regard to the impact their coping may have upon others, and women more prosocial with importance stressed on how their coping affects people around them.
 This may explain why women are more likely to experience negative psychological problems such as depression and anxiety based on how women receive and process stressors.
 In general, women are likely to find situations more stressful than males are.
-It is important to note that when the perceived stress level is the same, men and women have much fewer differences in how they seek and use social support.
+When the perceived stress level is the same, men and women have much fewer differences in how they seek and use social support.